bridgecrewio/terraform-provider-bridgecrew/docs/resources/policy.md

 sidebar_current: "docs-bridgecrew-resource_policy"

 description: |-
-Create a new custom security policy for Bridgecrew
+Create a new custom YAML based security policy for the Bridgecrew Platform
 ---

 # bridgecrew_policy